Lokad/CashDB/ReadMe.md

 ## Capacity limits of methods

-Most methods offered by Terab offer the possibility to perform many read/write at once, typically by passing one or more arrays as part of the request.
+Most methods offered by CashDB offer the possibility to perform many read/write at once, typically by passing one or more arrays as part of the request.
 This design is intentional as chatty APIs do not scale well due to latency problems.

-Yet, Terab cannot offer predicable performance over arbitrary large requests.
+Yet, CashDB cannot offer predicable performance over arbitrary large requests.
-Thus, a Terab instance should specify through its nominal configuration the maximal number of TXOs which can be read or written in a single method call.
+Thus, a CashDB instance should specify through its nominal configuration the maximal number of TXOs which can be read or written in a single method call.

 ## Error codes